 Smt.
 Vinitha Subramanian, Director

+Guru Smt.
 Vinitha Subramanian began her dancing career at the tender age of four under the tutelage of Thirukoshtiyur Nagarathna Ammal.
 She then went on to be trained in the Thirukoshtiyur and Pandanainallur styles under Shri Radhakrishnan of Bangalore and Madurai S. Jayaraman, She also received a year of Kathakali training under Shri Manoharan, She has given performances in diverse cities as Ahmedabad, Calcutta, Tirupati, and all over Tamilnadu.
 After moving to Texas, she founded Natyalaya School of Dance in 1982.
 Since then, she has taken scores of students through margam training, culminating in their arangetrams.
 Many of her students have gone on to make their own marks in the field of dance.
-She also has several dance dramas to her credit: “Prahala Bhakthi Vijayam,” “Nauka Charitram,” “Two faces of Shiva,” “Aaru Padai Veedu,” “Raja Rajeshwari,” “Ganga – A River’s story,” and “Navahavarna – Colors of Number Nine.”
-Under her direction Natyalaya has grown to over 90 students with branches in Austin, Temple, and College Station.
+She also has several dance dramas to her credit: “Agasthya,” “Prahala Bhakthi Vijayam,” “Nauka Charitram,” “Two faces of Shiva,” “Aaru Padai Veedu,” “Raja Rajeshwari,” “Ganga – A River’s story,” and “Navahavarna – Colors of Number Nine.”
+She has also won several awards, most recently the 2019 Austin Tamil Sangam Kalai Magudam Award, the 2019 Sambhrama Puraskara Award and the 2019 Agni Foundation Distinguished Artist Hall of Fame honor.
+Under her direction Natyalaya has grown to over 130 students with branches in Austin, Temple, and College Station.

 Kanaka Sathasivan, Associate Director

-Kanaka Sathasivan started learning dance under the tutelage of Smt.
-Vinitha Subramanian at the age of seven, completing her Arangetram in 1999.
-She continued her instruction with a number of acclaimed artists and has learned both Mohaniattam under Kalamandalam Radhika, and Kuchipudi under Vaijaynthi Kashi.
-She has also been trained in Nattuvangam under P. Narendra Kumar and D.V.
+Guru Smt.
+Kanaka Sathasivan started learning dance under Smt.
+Vinitha Subramanian at the age of seven.
+She has learned from a number of acclaimed artists including Mohaniattam under Kalamandalam Radhika, and Kuchipudi under Vaijaynthi Kashi.
+She trained in Nattuvangam under P. Narendra Kumar and D.V.
 Prasanna Kumar.
-She has performed all over Texas as well as in Tamil Nadu.
-While completing her studies at the University of Texas, she performed with Nritya Sangam, an award-winning classical dance troupe.
+She has performed all over Texas as well as in Tamil Nadu, including with Nritya Sangam, the award-winning classical dance troupe.
 Kanaka began teaching at Natyalaya in 2000.
-Over more than 15 years, she has taught students from age 4 to age 60 as well as performed in and choreographed a number of productions in the Austin area.
-As Associate Director, she coordinates the lighting and management of Natyalaya productions, including co-directing five productions.
-She also does stage management for Bharathanatyam and theater productions through her company Natya Sabhai Arts.
+Over two decades, she has taught students from ages 4 to 60, as well as performed in and choreographed a number of productions in the Austin area, including writing, directing, and producing the original dance drama “Alice in Wonderland.”
+As Associate Director, she coordinates the organization, marketing, and management of all Natyalaya productions, and has led dozens of students through arangetram training.
+She is an expert on injury prevention and athletic nutrition, is CPR certified, and she holds a Master of Public Health degree.
+She founded her award-winning company Natya Sabhai Arts in 2009, and her team has provided lighting and stage management to over 170 productions in eight cities, including for international performing artists like Rukmini Vijayakumar, Rama Vaidhyanathan, and Smitha Madav.
+She is also the president of the Indian Dance Endeavor of Austin, which helps young artists put on free performances in the Central Texas Area.

 Gayathri Iyer, Associate Director

+Guru Smt.
 Gayathri Iyer has learned dance from the age of 5 under Guru Sudha Maheshwari in New Delhi and performed her Arangetram at the age of 11.
 She continued her training under Guru Archita Mehta, a post graduate from Kalakshetra at Sangeet Bharati School of Dance in New Delhi.
 Gayathri has traveled to Singapore and Malaysia as part of a cultural tour and participated in several dance dramas.
 She was also actively involved in fund-raising through dance for the Austin Hindu temple.
+She started teaching at Natyalaya in 2009, and as Associate Director, she handles enrollment, class assignments, curriculum, and other student activities in addition to choreographing and leading students through arangetram training.
+She is also CPR-certified.